impressions of shanghai: from china to nyc

 People’s Park in the Old French Concession

-Chuan’er (Street Skewers)
+Chuan’r (Street Skewers)